Hillsboro, Oregon: History

 On September 30, 1908, 5,000 people gathered as the Oregon Electric Railway opened a connection between the city and Portland with an interurban electric rail line, the first to reach the community.
 In January 1914, the Southern Pacific Railroad introduced its own interurban service, known as the Red Electric, on a separate line and serving different communities between Hillsboro and Portland.
 SP discontinued its Hillsboro service on July 28, 1929, while the Oregon Electric Railway's passenger service to Hillsboro lasted until July 1932.

 A brick building was constructed in 1852 to house the county government, followed by a brick courthouse in 1873.
 In 1891, the courthouse was remodeled and a clock tower was added, and the building was expanded with an annex in 1912.
 A new courthouse replaced the brick structure in 1928.
 The last major remodel of the 1928 structure occurred in 1972, when the Justice Services Building was built and incorporated into the existing building.

 The city's first fire department was a hook and ladder company organized in 1880 by the board of trustees (now city council).
 A drinking water and electricity distribution system added in 1892–93 gave the town three fire hydrants and minimal street lighting.
 Hillsboro built its first sewer system in 1911, but sewage treatment was not added until 1936.
 In 1913, the city built its own water system, and the first library, Carnegie City Library, opened in December 1914.
 From 1921 to 1952, the world's second-tallest radio tower stood on the south side of the city, but in 1952, the wireless telegraph tower was demolished.
 During the 1950s and 1960s, the privately owned company Tualatin Valley Buses, Inc., provided transit service connecting Hillsboro with Beaverton and Portland.
 It was taken over by the publicly owned transit agency TriMet in 1970.

-In 1972, the Hillsboro City Council passed a Green River Ordinance banning door-to-door solicitation, but it was ruled unconstitutional by the Oregon Supreme Court in a 1988 decision.
+In 1972, the Hillsboro City Council passed a Green River ordinance banning door-to-door solicitation, but it was ruled unconstitutional by the Oregon Supreme Court in a 1988 decision.
 The court determined that the city ordinance was overly broad, in a case that was seen as a test case for many similar laws in the state.
-In 1979, Intel opened its first facility in Hillsboro.
-The Hawthorn Farm campus was followed by the Jones Farm campus adjacent to the airport in 1982, and finally by the Ronler Acres campus in 1994.
+In 1979, Intel opened its first facility in Aloha, Oregon.
+The Aloha campus was followed by the Hawthorn Farms, then Jones Farm campus adjacent to the airport in 1982, and finally by the Ronler Acres campus in 1994.
 TriMet opened a Metropolitan Area Express (MAX) light rail line into the city in 1998.
 A cultural center was added in 2004, and a new city hall was completed in 2005.
 In 2008, SolarWorld opened a facility producing solar wafers, crystals, and cells, the largest plant of its kind in the Western Hemisphere.
 U.S. President Barack Obama visited the city and Intel's Ronler Acres campus in February 2011.